Print

 Instructions

-2. Make the cookies: Using a handheld or stand mixer with a paddle attachment, beat the butter on high speed until creamy, about 1 minute.
+1. Make the cookies: Using a handheld or stand mixer with a paddle attachment, beat the butter on high speed until creamy, about 1 minute.
 Switch mixer to medium speed and add the the sugar, vanilla, and almond extracts.
 Scrape down the sides and the bottom of the bowl as needed.
 Add the salt and flour.
 Turn the mixer on low and slowly beat until a very soft dough is formed.
-Press the dough down to compact it and tightly cover with plastic wrap to chill until firm, at least 3 hours.
+If the dough seems too sticky for rolling, beat in another Tablespoon of flour.

-4. Bake the shortbread thumbprint cookies for 14-15 minutes, or until very lightly browned on the edges.
+6. Bake the shortbread thumbprint cookies for 13–15 minutes, or until very lightly browned on the edges.
 The cookies will puff up and spread slightly.
 Do not overbake.
-In fact, I only baked mine for 13-14 minutes.
-I prefer them a little soft.
 Allow the cookies to cool on the baking sheet for 5 minutes before transferring to a wire rack.
 Allow to cool for at least 30 minutes before glazing.

-5. Make the glaze: Whisk the glaze ingredients together until smooth.
+7. Make the icing: Whisk the icing ingredients together until smooth.
 Add more liquid to thin out or add more confectioners’ sugar to thicken to your desired consistency.
-Drizzle over cooled cookies.
-Glaze will set within a couple hours.
+Drizzle over cookies.
+Icing will set after about 1 hour.

 Notes